Learning from Historical Activations in Graph Neural Networks: Learning from Historical Graph Activations

 \textbf{Computational Complexity.} Layer-wise attention costs $O(LD)$ per node; spatial attention over $N$ nodes costs $O(N^2D)$.
 Thus the per-graph complexity is

 with memory $O(L+N^2)$ from attention maps.
-A naïve joint node–layer attention costs $O(L^2N^2D)$, which is prohibitive.
-Our two-stage scheme—first across layers ($O(LD)$ per node), then across nodes ($O(N^2D)$)—avoids this.
-Since $L\ll N$ in practice, the dominant cost is $O(N^2D)$, matching a single graph-transformer layer, whereas standard graph transformers stack $L$ such layers~\citep{yun2019graph}.
+A naïve joint node--layer attention costs $O(L^2N^2D)$, which is prohibitive.
+Our two-stage scheme---first across layers ($O(LD)$ per node), then across nodes ($O(N^2D)$)---avoids this.
+Since $L\ll N$ in practice, the dominant cost is $O(N^2D)$, matching a \emph{single} graph-transformer layer.
+A standard graph transformer that stacks $L$ such layers incurs $O(LN^2D)$~\citep{yun2019graph}; \methodname{} reduces the depth coefficient from $L$ to $1$, because layer-wise attention operates per node in $O(LD)$ and the $O(N^2D)$ spatial attention is applied only once at readout.
 This decomposition keeps historical activations tractable despite the quadratic node term.
 Empirically, \methodname~adds only a slight runtime over a standard GNN forward pass (Figure~\ref{fig:time_analysis}) while delivering significant gains across multiple benchmarks, as seen in \cref{tab:turesults,tab:ogb_results,tab:post-process-and-depth}.

 \textbf{Frozen Backbone Efficiency.} With a pretrained, frozen message-passing backbone, we train only the \methodname~head.
 We cache the $N \times L \times D$ activations per graph in one forward pass and skip gradients through the backbone, removing $O(L(ED + ND^2))$ work (where $E$ is the number of edges).
 The backward pass applies only to the head, $O(N(L + N)D)$, substantially reducing memory and training time.
 This is especially useful in low-resource or few-shot regimes, and when fine-tuning large datasets where repeated backpropagation through $L$ GNN layers is prohibitive.